mit-rss/intro_to_ros/README.md

 4. Compute the current transform of the right camera w.r.t **the left camera** by composing the relevant matrices.
 5. Broadcast the computed transforms for the cameras to the TF tree.
 The left camera's TF should be broadcast on the `left_cam` frame, and the right camera's TF goes on `right_cam`.

-Save a short (~3-5 second) gif of RVIZ as the rosbag plays with your node running.
+Save a short (~3-5 second) gif of RViz as the rosbag plays with your node running.
 Make sure we can see the base_link frame and both the left and right camera frames moving around.
 Name this file `dynamic_node.gif` and save it in the `ros_exercises/rviz` directory of your package.

 Take a screen-shot of your tf tree in **rqt** using the `tf-tree` plugin.
 Save it in `ros_exercises/rqt` and name it `dynamic_tf_tree.png`